It's apple snail season again - LSU AgCenter warns curious culinarians

 Trending News

 Snails aren't for everyone though.
-The easiest way to stem the spread is to simple destroy as many egg masses as you can.
+The easiest way to stem the spread is to simply destroy as many egg masses as you can.

 More News